What is the Youth Sport Award?

 - Reflection - transferring skills from sport to life

 There are four different levels of the Award - Go, Bronze, Silver, and Gold.
 Please have a look at the targets overview document on the right to see what the minimum number of points is for each strand at each level.

-The Award is currently available to schools, and will be available to universities, youth groups and sports clubs in the future.
+The Award is currently available to schools, youth groups and sports clubs and will be available to universities in the future.

 How do I access the award?

 For the academic year 2017/18, Level 3 member schools have priority access to the Award as part of their membership offer.
 Non-level 3 member schools will need to pay an additional fee to access the award.

 For more information or to sign up for the Award, please contact the Membership team.